marcoXbresciani/TKCompanionApp/docs/SECURITY.md

 Nevertheless, it is suggested to always use the latest available version are read the possible security issues reported here.

+> If you have downloaded TKCompanionApp from Google Play or Apple App
+> Store, please remove it and download it from F-Droid or grab the APK
+> files directly from either F-Droid or Codeberg.

 ## Reporting a Vulnerability